gnosischain/documentation/docs/node/Node Tools/swarm/b-docker-swarm.md

 ### Hardware

 :::warning
-If you are running on a home Wi-Fi you may need to configure your router to use [port forwarding](https://www.noip.com/support/knowledgebase/general-port-forwarding-guide) or take other steps to ensure your node is reachable by other nodes on the network.
+If you are running on a home network you may need to configure your router to use [port forwarding](https://www.noip.com/support/knowledgebase/general-port-forwarding-guide) or take other steps to ensure your node is reachable by other nodes on the network.
 See [here](https://docs.ethswarm.org/docs/bee/installation/connectivity/#navigating-through-the-nat) for more guidance.
 If you are running on a VPS or cloud based server you will likely have no issues.
 :::

 :::caution